ezeahunanya/autotrader/readme.md

 python scripts/preprocess_price_prediction_model.py
 ```

 This will output training data to `data/training_data.csv`.
-To train the model run
+To train the model using this training data run:
 ```
 python scripts/train_price_prediction_model.py
 ```
-This will output the trained model and the model metrics (optimized hyperparameters, evaluation metrics, feature importances) and save to `models/`.
+This will output the trained model and the model metrics (optimized hyperparameters, evaluation metrics and feature importances) and save to `models/`.